 In case you haven’t been to “Falafel Dream 2010” lately – things have changed and the options have increased: It definitely has some very special dishes to offer.
-Not only Falafel, there’s also fried veggies in a sandwich, the legendary ‚Vöner‘ (vegan Döner), or Halloumi cheese.
+Not only Falafel, there’s also fried veggies in a sandwich, Halloumi cheese and lately even chicken.
 The best part, though, are the eight different home made sauces, which sets the food sold at little stall apart from any competitors: Mango, peanut, sesame-soy, olive, garlic, onion, or spicy – “seven sauces are always there, and the eighth changes every week”, Wael tells us proudly.
 At the moment, beetroot sauce is offered.
 If you count all of the four main dishes that are available, the various sauces offer a wide range of combination options.

 A special business idea